 Tony Wilson, Institute Director, Institute for Employment Studies said:

 The Prince’s Trust helps young people to build their confidence and skills and supports them into jobs, education and training.
-The charity’s youth support workers are available online from 9am to 9pm, seven days a week, and the face to face support they normally provide is now being delivered online and over the phone.
+The charity’s youth support workers are available online from 9am to 6pm, Monday to Friday, and the face to face support they normally provide is now being delivered online and over the phone.
 Every young person who gets in touch will be offered personalised 121 support.

 Every week, the Trust conducts hundreds of wellbeing calls and structured 121 sessions with young people.
 The charity is also running a range of online employability and enterprise sessions for groups of young people all over the UK.